 You can also view all your current medication, whether it has been added as a medication that may be repeated, or whether it is medication that has been prescribed as a one-off.

-Check out our Spring Newsletter or visit http://www.nhs.uk/caredata or http://www.hscic.gov.uk.
+Visit https://www.nhs.uk/news/medical-practice/awareness-campaign-about-caredata-launched/#what-is-the-caredata-programme or http://www.hscic.gov.uk.
 Here is a list of “Frequently Asked Questions” that deal with many of the issues that patients have raised about this project – caredataguideforgpsfaqs.

 If you decide to opt out of having your data included in the automatic uploads that will take place when the project starts, you can download this form, complete it and return it to the practice.
 You will need a separate form for each patient. opt-out form for patients.